leichester/cheat-sheet-elixir/README.md

 ### Atom

-We write them using a leading colon (:), which can be followed by an atom word or an Elixir operator.
+We write atom using a leading colon (:), which can be followed by an atom word or an Elixir operator.
 An atom word is a sequence of UTF-8 letters (including combining marks), digits, underscores, and at signs (@).
 It may end with an exclamation point or a question mark.
 You can also create atoms containing arbitrary characters by enclosing the characters following the colon in double quotes.

 - `:atom` => atom / symbol
 -	`​:fred`​